-Chinese New Year Festival at Huntington Library and Botanical Gardens, San Dimas (Feb 2-3)
+Chinese New Year Festival at Huntington Library and Botanical Gardens, San Dimas (Feb 1-2)

 Alhambra Lunar New Year Festival, Alhambra (Feb.
 1)

 The city of Alhambra hosts this one-day-only Lunar New Year street festival to celebrate the new year.
 The festival has everything from dragon boat rowing stations to children’s workshops, cultural demonstrations, live music, dance, martial arts, and a plethora of Asian food to savor.

-Los Angeles Lantern Festival at El Pueblo Historical Monument, Los Angeles (March 2)
+Los Angeles Lantern Festival at El Pueblo Historical Monument, Los Angeles (Mar.
+7)

-Join the Chinese American Museum for the 18th Annual Los Angeles Lantern Festival.
+Join the Chinese American Museum for the 19th Annual Los Angeles Lantern Festival.
 This free signature event culminates the Lunar New Year festivities with engaging community booths, museum tours, live entertainment, music, arts & crafts, and food trucks.
 On the stages, there will be all-day entertainment with lion dances, kung fu demonstrations, and other ethnic performances.

 Lunar New Year Celebration at Disney California Adventure, Anaheim (Jan.
-25 – Feb.
-17)
+17 – Feb.
+9)

 Ring in the Lunar New Year with heartwarming traditions and warm wishes for a wonderful future.
 May health, luck and prosperity be yours!
-Starting January 25, Disney California Adventure Park will usher in the Lunar New Year with a joyous tribute to the Asian cultures.
+Starting January 17, Disney California Adventure Park will usher in the Lunar New Year with a joyous tribute to the Asian cultures.

 Guests of all ages are invited to join us for an unforgettable experience—it’s the perfect opportunity to spend this auspicious occasion with family and friends.
 Here’s to your year-round good fortune!
+Regular admission applies.

 - Mulan’s Lunar New Year Procession